pbek/QOwnNotes/doc/scripting/README.rst

     /**
      * QML wrapper to download an url to the media folder and returning the media
-     * url or the markdown image text of the media
+     * url or the markdown image text of the media relative to the current note *
-     *
      * @param {QString} url
      * @param {bool} returnUrlOnly if true only the media url will be returned (default false)